yaml/yamlscript/libyamlscript/ReadMe.md

 $ make build GRAALVM_CE=1 GRAAL_VER=17  # GraalVM CE jdk-17.0.8
 ```

-The Makefile system will download and the approriate GraalVM version according
+The Makefile system will download and the appropriate GraalVM version according
 to your OS type and your intended GraalVM version.
 It then sets the appropriate environment variables for the GraalVM build system
 to work, so there is no need to install GraalVM yourself.